watsona4/scipy2016/SciPy2016TripReport.md

   - Extract classified and sensitive (i.e., export controlled) code out of system (TRANSX and Bengal)
-  - Have internal repo as primary; periodically (patch releases?) push updates to Github.
-Fetch updates from Github whenever a pull request is approved, or daily.
+  - Have internal repo as primary; periodically (patch releases?) push updates to GitHub.
+Fetch updates from GitHub whenever a pull request is approved, or daily.
   - Justification: collaboration among peers at other labs, easier integration with other scientific packages, presentation to